Bentota, Sri Lanka

 Jet-skiing – Bentota River

-Jet-skiing is a very popular water sport among travellers to Sri Lanka, giving jet-ski enthusiasts the thrill of skimming along the surface of the beautiful Indian Ocean that surrounds the island.
+Jet-skiing is a very popular water sport among travelers to Sri Lanka, giving jet-ski enthusiasts the thrill of skimming along the surface of the beautiful Indian Ocean that surrounds the island.
 Here too Resorts and Hotels in Bentota and the nearby towns offer jet-skiing packages as part of their recreational facilities.
 The rivers in the area are more suitable locations for beginners, while the more experienced can take on the turquoise blue waters of the sea.

 Windsurfing – Bentota River